dbdesign-students-spring2024/4-sql-crud-Ruojin-song/README.md

  Here is SQL code:
  ```
- SELECT Neighborhood, COUNT(*) FROM restaurants GROUP BY Neighborhood;
+ SELECT neighborhood, COUNT(*) FROM restaurants GROUP BY neighborhood;
  ```
  Here is a part of result:
  | neighborhood | Number of Restaurants |